 The crossbite treatments that allow you to fix crossbite might require you to wear orthodontic devices.
 These might include:

 - Braces: Many people are familiar with braces, either from their own experience or someone they have encountered.
-That is because it’s an effective and affordable treatment in fixing teeth and jaw alignment issues like crossbite.
+That is because it’s an effective and affordable treatment for fixing teeth and jaw alignment issues like crossbite.

 - Jaw surgery: Jaw surgery is recommended for the most severe cases.
 It realigns the upper and bottom jaw, and the teeth in order to fix the misalignment from crossbite.